GoogleChrome/developer.chrome.com/site/en/docs/crux/api/index.md

 ## Rate limits

 The CrUX API is limited to 150 queries per minute per Google Cloud project, which is offered free of charge.
+This limit, and your current used, can be seen in the [Google Cloud Console](https://console.cloud.google.com/apis/api/chromeuxreport.googleapis.com/quotas).
 This generous quota should be sufficient for the vast majority of use cases and at present it is not possible to pay for an increased quota.